The Environment's Settings tab allows you to view and edit the settings for the Environment and its managed Entities.

 An Entity resolved maintenance window is the window which will be used for maintenance window constraint evaluation.
 Apollo will calculate the resolved maintenance window for each Entity in an Environment based on the Entity's declared maintenance window and the Product's maintenance window.

-There are two types of maintenance windows: downtime maintenance windows, which allow for changes where all the nodes on that Entity may go offline, and no-downtime maintenance windows, for changes that can be done in a manner that would not cause any visible downtime for end users.
 Changes that do not require downtime can still be performed during downtime maintenance windows, but not vice versa; changes that require downtime cannot be performed outside of downtime maintenance windows.

 override-product-maintenance-windows: true

 Apollo’s default behavior is to roll off recalled Releases that do not require downtime outside of maintenance windows.
+You can use the following optional flag to opt out all Products on a Environment from Apollo’s default recall behavior.
+Defaults to false.
+Example:

 require-maintenance-windows-for-no-downtime-recalled-release-roll-offs: true

-It is strongly recommended that this flag is not overridden to ensure there are no delays to recalls of problematic releases.
+It is strongly recommended that this flag is not overridden to ensure there are no delays to recalls of problematic Releases.
 This flag should only be overridden to true in cases when there are strong reason for it.

 field below the entity-locator